awsdocs/amazon-workdocs-user-guide/doc_source/client_add_files.md

 1. Select the files or folder to upload\.

-You can also add files by dragging and dropping files from your computer into the web client\.
+You can also add files by dragging and dropping them from your computer into the web client\.
 File drag\-and\-drop is not supported in all web browsers\.

 **To upload a new version of a file**